Conor Berry Resigns After False Tweet That Annapolis Gunman Left a MAGA Hat

-A reporter of 21 years resigned abruptly for what he said was an unfortunate, sarcastic tweet.
+A reporter of 21 years resigned abruptly over what he said was an unfortunate, sarcastic tweet.
 Conor Berry worked at the Springfield newspaper The Republican and MassLive.
 He put out a tweet saying the the alleged Annapolis gunman left a Donald Trump MAGA hat at the crime scene.

 It was egregious to many since the media has been pummeling innocent people on the right, including the President, claiming they were responsible for the mass shooting when the lunatic who committed the murders, as it turns out, had a beef with The Capital Gazette, the scene of the killings.